 Pictures from Inside the Paris Catacombs

-I hope you enjoyed learning about this morbidly beautiful and fascinating location and what to expect when purchasing tickets for the Paris Catacomb Access Tour.
-If you’re looking for something a little different on your next trip to Paris, add the Paris Catacombs to your list of things to see!
+I hope you enjoyed learning about this morbidly beautiful and fascinating location and what to expect when purchasing the Paris Catacombs Access Tour tickets.
+If you’re looking for something different on you’re next trip to Paris, add the Paris Catacombs to your list of things to see!
 You won’t be disappointed.

-We’ll send you tips and tricks for making the most of your trip, as well as information on where to go and what to see.
+If you want to won’t more about the world’s most amazing places, subscribe to the free ViaTravelers newsletter.
+We’ll send you tips and tricks for making the most of your trip and information on where and what to see.
 You’ll never have to worry about planning a vacation again!

 How big are the Paris Catacombs?

-The Paris Catacombs span more than 300 kilometers of underground tunnels, making them the largest catacombs in the world.
+The Paris Catacombs span more than 300 kilometers of underground tunnels, making them the most extensive catacombs in the world.

 Why were the Catacombs of Paris built?

-The Catacombs of Paris were built because the city’s cemeteries were overflowing and it was becoming a public health hazard.
-They were originally used to store bones from the city’s overflowing cemeteries, but they soon became a tourist attraction.
+The Catacombs of Paris were built because the city’s cemeteries overflowed, becoming the city’s health hazard.
+They were initially used to store bones from the city’s overflowing cemeteries, but today, they have evolved into a tourist attraction.
 Today, they are one of the most popular tourist attractions in Paris.